-7 FREE THINGS TO DO IN THE ETERNAL CITY OF ROME!
+7 FREE THINGS TO DO IN ROME, THAT ARE TOTALLY EPIC!

-Yet despite my eagerness to get out and explore, on my first visit to Rome, I was on a very limited budget.
+I was on a very limited budget the first time I visited.
 Therefore, it was important for me to seek out as many free things to do while here to maximize my budget.
 I still managed to have the most incredible time and come home with very fond memories of this wonderful city, and I’m sure you will to!
 So read on to explore Rome’s free attractions.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and make a purchase from my blog.
 While clicking these links won’t cost you anything, they will help me to keep The Travel Vine up and running!
 Click here to read my full disclosure policy.
 Thanks so much!

 I came to this beautiful piazza straight from the Pantheon, which was only a five-minute walk away.
 I enjoyed the wonderful atmosphere from the surrounding coffee shops and restaurants, as well as the stunning architecture of the adjacent buildings and fountains.

 The most outstanding feature of Piazza Navona has to be Bernini’s Fountain of Rivers (Fontana dei Quattro Fiumi).
 It was built in the 1st century AD, and there is an obelisk in the middle that stretches to 16 meters in height, so there’s no chance you will miss it, no matter where you stand in the square.

 Make sure also to check out the Neptune Fountain (Fontana del Moro).
 A gruesome-looking piece of art, with horses, cherubs and mer-looking-people who appear as though they are drowning while trying to get out of the fountain.

 What an awesome place, right?
 That’s why I’ve added it to my list of free things to do in Rome.